How to Determine the Process ID of a Program in Windows 11

-With these simple steps, you can determine the process ID of a program.
+With these simple steps, you can determine a program’s process ID.

-Checking the process ID of an application or service is not something everyone needs to know.
-However, checking the system resources for a specific instance or debugging purposes in cases such as forcefully exiting a program may be useful.
+Checking an application or service’s process ID isn’t something everyone needs to know.
+However, checking system resources for a specific instance, or for debugging purposes when forcibly exiting a program, may be helpful.

 If you need to determine the process ID of a specific program or service, Windows 11 allows you to do so using Task Manager and Resource Monitor, and you can even use PowerShell and Command Prompt commands.